NathanKr/unit-testing-of-a-real-world-ts-system/exercises/2/starter/README.md

 <li>Create a file grade-calculator.test.ts under exercises\2\final\test</li>
 <li>parseCSV read grades from string which has the content of csv file as in exercises\2\final\data\grades.csv</li>
 <li>parseCSV has a bug ,your test should find it i.e. create a test that will fail when the bug exist and pass when the bug will be fixed</li>
+<li>toBe will not be good for parseCSV - you need to find a better matcher</li>
 </ol>